shapeshed/shapeshed.com/content/posts/vim-netrw.md

-{
-  "slug": "vim-netrw",
-  "title": "Vim: you don't need NERDtree or (maybe) netrw", "date": "2016-10-18T00:00:00+00:00",
-  "image": "images/articles/vim-netrw.png",
++++
+date = "2016-10-18T00:00:00+00:00"
-  "description": "Vim's netrw file browser is good enough.
+description = "Vim's netrw file browser is good enough.
 With a few tweaks there is no need for plugin like NERDtree.
-For many tasks you may not even need netrw.", "tags": [
+For many tasks you may not even need netrw." image = "images/articles/vim-netrw.png" slug = "vim-netrw" tags = ["vim"] title = "Vim: you don't need NERDtree or (maybe) netrw"

-    "vim"
-  ]
-}
++++

 ![Screenshot of netrw directory browser][2]